FredKSchott/snowpack/README.md

 @pika/web installs dependencies to a new `web_modules/` directory.
 If your dependency exports an [ES "module" entrypoint](https://github.com/rollup/rollup/wiki/pkg.module) in its `package.json` manifest, it is supported.
 Even if it internally depends on legacy Common.js dependencies, @pika/web should be able to handle it.

 With zero configuration, @pika/web installs each dependency as a single file that runs natively in the browser.
-Bundling packages on a per-module basis makes it easy to build a web application that runs fast and caches well (Updating a single dependency won't force a complete re-download of your web application).
+Bundling packages on a per-module basis makes it easy to build a web application that runs fast and caches well.
+Updating a single dependency won't force a complete re-download of your web application.
 [More on performance below.](#performance)

 > ┻┳|
 > ┳┻| _